zx80/flask-simple-auth/docs/TUTORIAL.md

 ## Basic Authentication

-Let us now add new routes with *basic* authentication.
+Let us now add new routes with *basic* authentication, which requires to:
-This requires to:

 - configure the application.
 - store user credentials somewhere.